-For most people it is hard to distinguish between the many solar inverter manufacturers on the market, it's difficult even for people in the industry.
-We've interviewed many experienced installers in order to determine what their opinions are on the most popular solar inverters, below I will discuss the results and highlight a few of my favourites.
+For most people and even industry professionals it can be hard to distinguish between the many solar inverter manufacturers on the market.
+We interviewed many experienced installers to determine the most popular and reliable solar inverters, so we can discuss the results and highlight a few of the favourites.
 The three main considerations we asked our installers to focus on are quality, service and value.
 Check out our article on our criteria when rating solar products for more on the rating process.
 This article is going to discuss string and micro solar inverters, not hybrid or off-grid inverters.
 For a review of hybrid and off-grid systems follow the link, and for an intro into inverters see our solar and hybrid inverters article.

 Popular string inverters can be placed into two broad categories, "premium" and "value".
 These categories are based on our Specialists' feedback as well as the inverter's price range.
 All inverter brands have faults occasionally, it is not just how often faults occur that distinguish a "value" inverter manufacturer from a "premium" inverter manufacturer but also how well they deal with faults and how likely they are to be around in the future.
 Build quality (how the inverter looks, sounds and feels) is also important, as is monitoring and functionality and ease of installation.